Wish fulfillment: Method and studies

-Freud's method of analysis
+Freud's method

 The conclusion that every dream reveals itself as the fulfillment of a desire derives from Freud's extensive work when he was exploring the unconscious.
 The method used involves interpreting the content of a large number of dreams in order to uncover the underlying latent meaning and to identify the unconscious desires and conflicts that are causing psychological distress.

 Dream analysis usually involves the patient recalling their dreams and describing them to the therapist, who then helps them to identify the symbolic elements and associations in the dream.
 Particularly, Freud used a method called free association, which involved the patient saying whatever came to mind in response to specific elements of the dream.
 The therapist would then use this information to uncover the unconscious thoughts and associations that contributed to the symbolism of the dream.
 It was thus through extensive repetitions of psychoanalysis that Freud was able to develop then verify his hypothesis that the latent content of dreams was often related to unconscious desires or conflicts, and that dreams represented a compromise between these desires and the constraints of waking life.